AlexR2D2/metabase_duckdb_driver/README.md

 ### Build in dev container using Visual Studio Code

 Install the VSCode 'Remote - Containers' extension.
 Start the Docker engine.
 Open the project in the VSCode.
 You will be asked if you want to re-open the project in a dev container.
 Reopen the project in the container.
 Wait until it started.
-Start new VSCode terminal and build plugin the same way:
+Start new VSCode terminal and build plugin:

+1. check the versions you need of Metabase and DuckDB in the `build_docker_image.sh` and `deps.edn`
-1. modify :paths in deps.edn, make them absolute
+2. modify :paths in deps.edn, make them absolute
-2. `vscode ➜ /workspaces/metabase_duckdb_driver (main ✗) $ clojure -X:build :project-dir "\"$(pwd)\""`
+3. `vscode ➜ /workspaces/metabase_duckdb_driver (main ✗) $ clojure -X:build :project-dir "\"$(pwd)\""`

 ## Configuring